fashionliteracy/fashionliteracy/pages/write.md

    have thousands of daily readers.
 All guest posts get immediate and excellent exposure.
 2. SEO Indexing - Our articles get indexed on web within few hours.
-3. Social Media Exposre - All articles by us are immediately distributed to all social media channels and to our mailing lists.
+3. Social Media Exposure - All articles by us are immediately distributed to all social media channels and to our mailing lists.
 All authors get immediate exposure through these too.
 4. Payments - We also pay for your articles.
 All professional writers are